Advisory Services for the Education Sector

 Our support with your Academies Accounts Return, as part of the funding agreement with the Secretary of State for Education, will help ensure you meet your reporting obligations.
 The DfE asks academy trusts to complete the return so they have full accounting information as individual trust financial statements do not provide the consistent information required as per the financial reporting manual (FReM).

 Teaching schools are strong schools that work with others to provide high-quality training, development and support to new and experienced school staff.
 Launched in 2011, they are part of the government’s plan to give schools a central role in raising standards by developing a self-improving and sustainable school-led system.

 A teaching school alliance is led by a teaching school and includes schools that are benefiting from support.
-The funding body, the National College for Teaching and Leadership (NCTL), requires evidence that all the teaching schools within an alliance make an appropriate level of contribution.
+The funding body, the Department for Education (DfE), requires evidence that all the teaching schools within an alliance make an appropriate level of contribution.
 This makes it possible to identify the individual efforts that make up the alliance’s performance whenever its activity is reviewed.
-The alliance must submit an annual report to the NCTL which details what work has been carried out, and the achievements made.
+The alliance must submit an annual report to the DfE which details what work has been carried out, and the achievements made.

 School Direct was developed as a response to demand from schools to have greater control and influence over the training of teachers.
 School Direct offers two types of training places – the School Direct Training Programme (tuition fee) and the School Direct Training Programme (salaried).

 Teaching school alliances may apply for various grants throughout the accounting period and are required to submit timely reports to the Department for Education (DfE), summarising the impact of the grants received.

 Annual core grant